wesleytizzard/WesleyTizzard/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello!
-I'm Wesley, a dedicated Data Analyst with a passion for extracting meaningful insights from complex datasets.
-My expertise includes:
+I'm Wesley, a Data Analyst with a passion for extracting meaningful insights from complex datasets.

+## Habilities:
 - Data visualization with PowerBI
 - SQL database management (SQLite)
 - Python for data analysis and machine learning
 - Libraries: Scikit-learn, Seaborn, Matplotlib, Pandas, NumPy, and more

+## Education
+- Master in Data Science & AI: Nuclio Digital School

 I'm committed to continuous learning and always eager to tackle new challenges in the world of data.
 My goal is to leverage data to drive informed decision-making and uncover valuable insights.